aminghafari1/fmri_preprocessing/README.md

 These are user-defined in the script and should be documented for each dataset:

-TR (seconds) for slice-timing: slicetimer -r <TR>
+Repition time (TR in seconds) for slice-timing: slicetimer -r <TR>

 Slice timing file: --tcustom=/path/to/slice/timings.txt

 Topup acquisition parameters: --datain=acq_parameters.txt

-Topup config: --config=b02b0.cnf
+Topup config: --config=b02b0.cnf (FSL default; typically does not need to be changed)

 applytopup method: --method=jac

-(Later) smoothing FWHM and high-pass cutoff (if you add those steps)
+(Later) smoothing FWHM

 How to run
-1) Set paths in the script (or in a config.sh)
+1) Set paths in the config.sh file

 You need to define at least:

-func=/path/to/functional_directory

-anatomical=/path/to/anatomical_directory

-conv_dir=/path/to/conversion_directory

-acq_parameters=/path/to/acquisition_parameters.txt
+- a directory to save the results for the subject.
+- a raw fmri address file
+- a structural (T1 scan) file.

 2) Make executable
-chmod +x preprocess.sh
+chmod +x prefmri.sh

-3) Run
+4) Run
-./preprocess.sh
+./prefmri.sh